 Minot State University has several video classrooms.
 Three large classrooms are located in the Administration Building.
-Criminal Justice has two dedicated rooms located in their department.
-NDCPD has a room in Memorial Hall.
+Criminal Justice has one dedicated room located in their department.
+NDCPD has a room in Memorial Hall, with another located on the third floor in the Nursing Department.